-While at camp, your child will stay in a cabin with other campers of the same gender and age group.
+While at camp, your child will stay in a cabin with other campers of the age group.
 Each cabin includes at least two trained volunteers (called Big Buddies) who will support the campers throughout the weekend.
 Each cabin also has a private restroom and shower.
 Each age cohort is supported by a mental health professional that is assigned to that cohort.

 How will my child get to Camp?